For The Birds Directed

 Bearsville Theater WOODSTOCK

-BIO: Richard Miron assistant-edited Academy Award-nominated Life, Animated, as well as Art and Craft (Tribeca 2014, Academy Award shortlist).
-He was the lead editor for the recent feature documentary The Surrounding Game.
-He received his B.A. in Art from Yale University, where he won the Howard Lamar Prize, Yale's top film award.
-Miron was the Director of Programming for the Environmental Film Festival at Yale for two years, and has a background in animal rights.
-He received the Marcie Bloom Fellowship in Film and was a fellow in the 2016 IFP Documentary Labs.
+Richard assistant-edited Academy Award-nominated LIFE, ANIMATED, as well as ART AND CRAFT (Tribeca 2014, Academy Award shortlist).
+He was the lead editor for the recent feature documentary THE SURROUNDING GAME.
+He received his B.A. in Art from Yale University, where he won the Howard Lamar Prize, Yale’s top film award.
+Richard was the Director of Programming for the Environmental Film Festival at Yale for two years, and has a background in animal rights.
+He received the Marcie Bloom Fellowship in Film, and was a fellow in the 2016 IFP Documentary Labs.